Oasixer/i3_emu/plans.md

 * refactor: fix the > > (should be: >>) all over the damn codebase
 * refactor: add leading underscore to all private member variables
 * refactor: remove unnecessary Ptr in xPtr
+* refactor: replace all handle types ie. hwnd with handle in function and variable names